FiveTechSoft/wsserver/README.md

 1. Build wsserver.exe using hbmk2 wsserver.prg -mt.
 Use the hbmk2 flag -mt to build it multithreading!

 2. Run wsserver.exe.
-It will display all messages that arrive to it. "loop" is shown on the screen.
+It will display all messages that arrive to it.
 Press esc any time to end it.

 3. [Click here](https://fivetechsoft.github.io//wsserver/client.html)